PaulTimothyChambers/PaulTimothyChambers/README.md

 ## Hi, I'm Paul!

-I am an alum of the Turing School of Software and Design, where I gained technical training in a front-end programming tech stack, and furthered the ongoing development of the my soft skills.
-I have volunteered work as a Lead Front-End Developer and worked professionally as a Full-Stack Developer with an emphasis in managing/expanding upon a massive, automated data collections/transformation system.
+I am a dynamic software developer with a strong foundation in C#, SQL, and Blazor, and a proven track record of developing efficient data collection systems and innovative applications.
+I am experienced in migrating codebases, redesigning user interfaces, and collaborating on high-value projects, skilled in Agile methodologies and proficient in a wide range of programming languages and tools, and committed to the continuous learning/leveraging of technology to solve complex problems.

 ### Languages + Frameworks/Libraries: